DARSHMALVIYA/ESN-510/README.md

-The repository # ESN-510 contains MATLAB codes taught as a part of my PhD course in IIT Roorkee.
+The repository # ESN-510 contains MATLAB codes taught as a part of my PhD course at IIT Roorkee.